ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-publications.md

 [Making the most of high dimensional cytometry data]().
 2021.
 A Mitchell, F Marsh-Wakefield, S Norton, TM Ashhurst, ...
 HM McGuire, R Kemp.
 Immunology and Cellular Biology (accepted with corrections).

-- Paper resulting from a joint ACS-ASI venture in the development of guideliens for computational analysis of HD cytometry data
+- Paper resulting from a joint ACS-ASI venture in the development of guidelines for computational analysis of high-dimensional cytometry data.

 <br />
 <br />